Eyes of Faith

 Abraham made the right choice: "And (Abraham) believed in the Lord, and He accounted it to him as righteousness."
 (Genesis 15:6)

-The point: The 10 accurately reported what they saw, but they weren't looking in the right place.
+The point: The first 10 spies accurately reported what they saw, but they weren't looking in the right place.
 The net effect is that they accurately reported a lie.

 Why did Caleb and Joshua give a different report?
 What did they see?